wunderwuzzi23/yolo-ai-cmdbot/README.md

 # Windows

-You can use: `pyinstaller yolo.py --onefile` to get a single `yolo.exe` to run.
-Windows is less tested, it does work and will use PowerShell.
+Windows is less tested, it does work though and will use PowerShell.

+`python.exe yolo.py what is my username`

+Have fun.

 # OpenAI API Key configuration